TomMelt/PES3/README.md

 TODO:
 * check error in H relative to scattering energy (comes from IF switch)
     - run PES_fix.f to check different sols
+    - error appears to be on close encounter of all three particles
+    - tried using just short range potential < 5 a.u. but this was not successful
 * check PEC goes to zero at infinity (used in classify.py)
+    - changed diatom classify to correct asymptotic value of diatomPEC
 * fix nquantum to the correct reduced mass